richgel999/bc7enc_rdo_devel/README.md

 bc7enc - Fast, single source file BC1-5 and BC7/BPTC GPU texture encoders with optional Rate Distortion Optimization (RDO) support.

 This repo is a work in progress.
 RDO BC1/4 is in and working well, but will be improved.
 BC7 RDO is in but I'm still actively working on how to do it.
+I have only minimally tested the new RDO BC7 encoder, especially on alpha textures.
+Consider this something to play with and for education.

 Note I haven't compiled the latest code with clang/gcc yet, just MSVC 2019.